 So far, you may not see the perceptron’s resemblance to a neuron.
 But how about painting it like this

 Let us study from Figure 1 the analogy between a biological neuron and an artificial neuron.
 Each of the input variables (here the x1,… ,xN) represents the signal received by the neuron through the synapse with a neighbouring neuron.
-All these inputs are combined together through a simple operation: each input value xi is multiplied by a weight ωi that weighs the contribution of that variable in the calculation of the dependent variable, and then all these contributions are summed.
-This operation simulates the transmission and combination of all input signals through the dendrites to the centre of the neuron.
-Finally, the effect of the activation function φ on the weighted sum represents how information propagates through the axon.
+All these inputs are combined with each other through a simple operation.
+Each input value xi is multiplied by a weight ωi.
+This weight weights the contribution of that variable in the calculation of the dependent variable.
+All these contributions are then added together.

 This function is indeed differentiable, and in fact its derivative satisfies the simple equation